OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 ### Disconnecting from a VM

 18. To disconnect from gHost either close the browser window or tab.
-This will leave gHost in its current state so that later work can resume left off.
+This will leave gHost in its current state (all applications still running) so that later work can resume left off.
+This is **recommended** as often projects will require multiple sessions to complete.